ym2244/ym2244/README.md

 ### 🛠️ About Me

-- 🎓 First-year CS student @ University of Waterloo
+- 🎓 CS student @ University of Waterloo
 - 💻 Passionate about system design, backend development, and AI tools
 - ⚙️ Strong in **C/C++** and **Python**
 - 🧠 Hackathon enthusiast — I love building real-world tools with friends and LLMs